Pendfin/Blockstuff/h2_pubkey_Perttu.md

 These homeworks and links are from https://terokarvinen.com/trust-to-blockchain/#r2-blockchain-to-cryptocurrency

-## x) Read and summarize (with some bullet points)
+##  Task x) Read and summarize (with some bullet points)

-Source:Schneier, B. 2015. chapter 2 Applied cryptography, second edition: Protocols, algorithms, and source code in C. 20th anniversary edition ; Second edition.
-Indianapolis, IN: Wiley.(https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/)
+### Overview of Applied Cryptography by Bruce Schneier
-Chapters 2.5 - 2.8
+Chapters explains basic concepts of symmetric cryptography, digital signature and random sequences.
-#### Overview
+It also describes controversial history of who invented public key and some weaknesses of applications.
-Chapters explains.....
+Source: Schneier, B. 2015. chapters 2.5-2.8 Applied cryptography, second edition: Protocols, algorithms, and source code in C. 20th anniversary edition ; Second edition.
+Indianapolis, IN: Wiley.(https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/
 #### Chapter 2.5 communications using symmetric cryptography
   - history of public key.
 Invented in 1976 by Whitfield Diffie and Martin Hellman
   - simple analogy to mailbox.
 Anyone can send message, but only few or one can read it